HuakunTech/Tulyn/docs/src/content/docs/guides/get-started.md

 ### Beyond the Store

 KK offers ultimate flexibility.
 You're not restricted to the store.
 Install extensions directly from sources like Github, npm, or even a simple tarball file.
-But remember, with great power comes great responsibility.
-Always ensure the source is trustworthy before installing an extension.
+But always ensure the source is trustworthy before installing an extension.

-### Empower Yourself with KK

-With its open-source nature, on-demand loading, and lightweight design, KK grants you the freedom to build and customize your workflow exactly the way you want it.
-Start exploring the possibilities today!

 ## Permissions